Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ## Conclusion & Next Steps
 Duration: 1

-You've now used Snowpark to perform sentiment analysis on tweets.
+Congratulations!
+You used Snowpark to perform sentiment analysis on tweets.
 We provided a sample dataset of tweets for this guide.
 If you want to automatically ingest new tweets as they are written, follow the [Auto Ingest Twitter Data into Snowflake](/guide/auto_ingest_twitter_data/) guide.

-### What We've Covered
+### What We Covered
-- Data Loading: Load Twitter streaming data in an event-driven, real-time fashion into Snowflake with Snowpipe
+- **Data Loading** – Loading streaming Twitter data into Snowflake with Snowpipe in an event-driven, real-time fashion
-- Semi-structured data: Querying semi-structured data (JSON) without needing transformations
+- **Semi-structured data** – Querying semi-structured data (JSON) without needing transformations
-- Secure Views: Create a Secure View to allow data analysts to query the data
+- **Secure Views** – Creating a Secure View to allow data analysts to query the data
-- Snowpipe: Overview and configuration
+- **Snowpipe** – Overview and configuration

 ### Related Resources
 - [Snowpark Docs](https://docs.snowflake.com/en/LIMITEDACCESS/snowpark.html)